 - Imprisonment under a felony sentence; and

-No Fault Divorce sets out the cause as simply “incompatibility.”
-No-fault divorce allows the parties to get a divorce without finding fault on the part of either party.
-This means that the process of proving fault through infidelity, abuse, abandonment, et cetera is unnecessary.
-This allows both of you to focus on important issues of child custody, support, and visitation, property distributions, and spousal support.
-Rather than focusing on the past circumstances which lead to the divorce, the parties can focus on the future.
+A no fault divorce is by far the most common.
+No Fault Divorce is based on incompatibility.
+This kind of divorce allows the parties to get a divorce without finding fault on the part of either party.
+This means that the process of proving fault through infidelity, abuse, abandonment, or what ever the reason is becomes unnecessary.
+This allows both of you to focus on important issues of child custody, support, visitation, and property distributions.
+It also greatly lowers the cost of the divorce by eliminating a trial required to prove the other persons fault.
+It will also make the process go faster.

-Nevertheless, there may be circumstances in which bad behavior is relevant to how property is divides, who recieves child custody, and what child visitation is appropriate.
-For this reason, it’s vital that you be candid with your Family lawyer so you can receive better help.
+Nevertheless, there may be circumstances in which bad behavior is relevant to how property is divided, who receives child custody, and what child visitation is appropriate.

-The practical result of an Oklahoma no-fault divorce is that either spouse can seek and obtain a divorce.
+The practical result of a no-fault divorce is that either spouse can get a divorce.
 This is done regardless of whether the other party wants it or not.
 In short, the other party cant stop the divorce.
-However, Oklahoma divorce requirements continue to be a complex and difficult.
-Depending on the circumstances regardless of fault the divorce may still lead to aggressive litigation.

 With no-fault divorce, when a case is contested, rather than litigating on why a party wants a divorce, focus is on the terms of the divorce.
 This may include other Oklahoma divorce requirement regarding child custody, support, visitation and spousal support.